-Extending the period of birth-related and primary carer eave
+Extending the period of birth-relate and primary carer leave

-- 52.9 Staff may request a further period of unpaid birth-related or primary carer parental leave of up to 52 weeks.
-This period can be taken to care for the child at any time up to when the child reaches 5 years of age. - 52.10 The request must be made at least 3 months prior to the planned commencement of the leave.
-The University will consider the request, taking into consideration the operational needs of the staff member's work area before making a decision. - 52.11 The University will provide a written response to the request under clause 52.9 within 21 days after the request is made, stating whether the request is refused or granted.
-If the request is refused, the University will include details of the reasons for the refusal. - 52.12 Staff are only entitled to the leave in clause 52.9 if they have, or will have, primary responsibility for the care of the child.
+52.10.
+Staff may request a further period of unpaid birth-related or primary carer parental leave of up to 52 weeks.
+This period can be taken to care for the child at any time up to when the child reaches 5 years of age.

+- 52.11.
+The request must be made at least 4 weeks prior to the end of the employee's initial period of parental leave.

+The University will consider the request, taking into consideration the operational needs of the staff member's work area before making a decision. - 52.12.
+The University will provide a written response to the request under clause 52.9 within 21 days after the request is made, stating whether the request is refused or granted.
+If the request is refused, the University will include details of the reasons for the refusal. - 52.13.
+Staff are only entitled to the leave in clause 52.9 if they have, or will have, primary responsibility for the care of the child.